KittyCAD/modeling-app/docs/kcl/angledLineOfYLength.md

 	start: {
 	// The from point.
 	from: [number, number],
-	// The name of the path.
+	// The tag of the path.
+	tag: {
+	end: number,
+	start: number,
-	name: string,
+	value: string,
+},
 	// The to point.
 	to: [number, number],
 },